 Professional & Organizational Development offers courses on grant administration and related topics including: fiscal reporting, procurement, post-award processes, internal control practices, and others.
 These courses are only offered to UW faculty and staff.

 Principal investigators at UW are required to attend FGM.
-Other UW employees may also attend an in-person workshop when space permits, and the online training workshop is open to all.
+Other UW employees may also attend an in-person workshop when space permits.

 UW staff and faculty who may benefit from the workshop include: